 Sorption-based air conditioning for battery-driven electric busses

-The proposed sorption-based air-conditioning unit is developed by four institutes of RWTH Aachen University, covering all scales from the nanometre to kilometre: The ITMC develops tailored sorption materials, which the LTT is using for the design of the sorption-based air-conditioning unit.
+Four institutes of RWTH Aachen University, covering all scales from the nanometer to kilometer, develop the proposed sorption-based air-conditioning unit: The ITMC develops tailored sorption materials, which the LTT is using for the design of the sorption-based air-conditioning unit.
 The ISEA takes care of the integration of the air-conditioning unit into the bus and the charging of the system, while the ISB analyzes the effects of charging times on the bus schedule and the public-transport grid.

 Funded by the Excellence Initiative of the German federal and state governments.